mchaturv/SDC-CRUD-operation-using-trivial-JDBC-Connnection/README.md

 ## Overview

-The goal of this assignment is to modify the existing database of course lab and map the orders to payments in our database modification.
+The goal of this application is to modify the existing database and map the orders to payments in our database modification.

 The program will update and extract data under 4 different method call which are as provided.